 - Understanding the steps to making friends and forming healthy, respectful relationships

 - Appropriate behaviours for private and public places

 - Identifying private and public body parts

 - Developing and promoting cyber-safety

-This course consists of 7 two hour group sessions plus 3 individual sessions.
+This course consists of 7 two hour group sessions plus 3 individual sessions by appointment.